zhxinyu/cosan/README.md

 ## Additional Modern C++ features or API used
 -- gsl::index

-As recommended in CppCoreGuidelines, we use gsl::index for all matrix and vector indexing, in order to avoid signed/unsigned confusion and enable better optimization and error detection.
+As recommended in CppCoreGuidelines, we use `gsl::index` for all matrix and vector indexing, in order to avoid signed/unsigned confusion and enable better optimization and error detection.

 -- concurrency

 We introduce concurrency when doing tasks like cross validation and hyper-parameter tuning.
 For example, the parameter grid search tools evaluate each parameter combination on each data fold independently.
-Computations can be run in parallel by passing in the "nthreads" parameter when initializing the splitter.
-We took advantage of OpenMP library, the "omp_set_num_threads" routine to specify the number of threads to be used for subsequent parallel section marked by omp #pragma
+Computations can be run in parallel by passing in the `nthreads` parameter when initializing the splitter.
+We took advantage of `OpenMP` library, the `omp_set_num_threads` routine to specify the number of threads to be used for subsequent parallel section marked by omp `#pragma`.

 -- chrono

 The chrono library contains a set of utility functions and types that deal with durations, clocks, and time points.
 Useful cases of this library include code benchmarking, or simply defining a maximum training time for our models.

 -- fmt